Jack Preston: Club career

 Jack Preston was a goal kicking forward signed in 1904 from Swinton.
 He played in Swinton's 1900 Challenge Cup final win over Salford.

-Jack Preston made his début for Warrington on Saturday 10 September 1904, he missed the 6-0 victory over Hull Kingston Rovers in the 1905 Challenge Cup Final through a knee injury, and he made his last appearance for Warrington on Saturday 28 September 1907.
+Jack Preston made his début for Warrington on Saturday 10 September 1904, he missed the 6–0 victory over Hull Kingston Rovers in the 1905 Challenge Cup Final through a knee injury, and he made his last appearance for Warrington on Saturday 28 September 1907.

 He made 103 appearances for Warrington, scoring 14 tries and kicking 89 goals for 220 points.

 In 1905/6 season he played in the first 40 matches of the season, only missing the final league match of the season.

+In 1908 Jack returned home to Swinton playing a further 39 matches, scoring 6 tries and converting 20 goals.